 - Two bathrooms – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the twin room.

-- Separate downstairs WC – across an outside porch.
+- Additional downstairs WC – across a covered back porch.

 - Spacious farmhouse kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge with top freezer box.

-- Two sitting rooms – The Green room with TV and DVD player, and the Pink room with radio/CD player, books and games.
+- Two sitting rooms – The Green room with TV and DVD player, and the Pink room with Bluetooth radio, books and games.

 - Dining room with an antique table and chairs to seat six, and comfortable window seating with views to the British Camp.